-If you like working in a manufacturing environment, machining, welding, quality control blueprint reading - check out DMACC's Advanced Manufacturing Technology Program.
-Students may earn a diploma on the 10-month program or an Associate of Applied Science degree with two years of study.
+If you like working in a manufacturing environment, machining, and computer aided machining, welding, measuring, blueprint reading, Computer aided drawing - check out DMACC's Advanced Manufacturing Technology Program.
+Students may earn an Associate of Applied Science degree with two years of study.

 More information about the Advanced Manufacturing Technology program